 Employment with the City by full-time and part-time employees should be considered the employee's primary employment.
 Secondary employment with other entities must not conflict with the duties of the employee.
 The City has prior call upon the services of its employees regardless of any conflict with secondary employment.
 An employee who engages in secondary employment must clearly define himself or herself as an employee of the secondary employer and not act or present himself or herself as an employee or agent of the City.
 The employee may not use City resources for the purposes of their secondary employment, including City email accounts.
 The City may terminate the employment of an employee whose secondary employment may interfere with the performance of his/her work, where a conflict exists, where the interests of the City are impacted as a result of the secondary employment, or where such employment or conduct negatively affects the image of the City or employees.
 An employee will not be permitted to work for another employer while on a leave of absence or while absent for illness from the City.
-An employee who desires to hold secondary employment while employed by the City must obtain the permission of his/her Department Head to maintain both sources of employment.
-Should the employee's Department Head change, the employee must seek approval from the new Department Head.
+An employee who desires to hold secondary employment while employed by the City must obtain the permission of his/her Ddepartment Hhead to maintain both sources of employment.
+Should the employee's Delepartment Hhead change, the employee must seek approval from the new Department Hhead.
+For employees working less than 20 hours per week, supervisors may allow for scheduling accommodations if possible.